DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 [^5]: See, https://developers.google.com/custom-search/.

-[^6]: See, ‘Google Web Search API Deprecated – What Now?’
-Stackoverflow,
+[^6]: See, ‘Google Web Search API Deprecated – What Now?’, Stackoverflow,
     http://stackoverflow.com/questions/4082966/google-web-search-api-deprecated-what-now,
-    or What Free Web Search APIs Are Available?’, Stackoverflow, http://stackoverflow.com/questions/6084096/what-free-web-search-apis-are-available.
+    or 'What Free Web Search APIs Are Available?’, Stackoverflow, http://stackoverflow.com/questions/6084096/what-free-web-search-apis-are-available.

 [^7]: As Richard Rogers described how people view this kind of research in